-For the comfort and safety of all members and staff, and for the protection of Do Space property, community members using Do Space are required to follow these simple rules:
+For the comfort and safety of all users and staff, and for the protection of Do Space property, community users using Do Space are required to follow these simple rules:

-- Respect one another, including staff and other members
+- Respect one another, including staff and other users

 - Comply with any reasonable staff request